2BABV/2BA.Documentation/_sources/index.rst.txt

-..
-2BA.SphinxDemo documentation master file, created by sphinx-quickstart on Wed Jun 12 16:34:14 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 What does 2BA offer?
 ====================
 You work in a competitive market.
 This forces your company to operate as efficiently as possible.
 For example, it must be possible to calculate quickly and buy materials competitively.
 Not only the price, but also the delivery time is often an important purchase criterion.